hiteshjoshi1/react-redux-express-todos/README.md

+#Kubectl
+#PODS
+#Horizontal scaling
+#Replication and Load Balancing

-REACT TODOS -
+# REACT TODOS -

-A Hello World Project in React and REDUX.
+A Hello World Project in React, Redux, NodeJS, Mongodb.

-Uses Semantic-ui for CSS.
-Use NodeJs/Express for Backend and Mongodb as datastore
+I use MongoLab.
+You can use a local Mongo instance as well.

+The application can be deployed standalone or in a minikube cluster with replication.

 Start Mongodb
 mongod --dbpath <yourdbpath> --port 27017